simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 #### Package structure

-As mentioned above in the Dependency Inversion Principle (DIP) compliant architecture section, we are using the DIP to isolate the domain from the infrastructure.
+As mentioned in the section above about the architecture that follows the Dependency Inversion Principle (DIP), we use DIP to isolate the domain from the infrastructure.
-We are using packages to structure the application in a way that the domain is separated from the infrastructure.
+We use packages to structure the application so that the domain is separate from the infrastructure.
-This means, that there are no dependencies from other packages to the domain package.
+This means that there are no dependencies from other packages to the domain package.
 The domain is the core of the application and contains the building blocks as abstractions.
 The building blocks are:

-- AggregateRoot
+* *AggregateRoot*
-- AggregateRepository
+* *AggregateRepository*
-- EventBus
+* *EventBus*
-- EventStore
+* *EventStore*
-- Command
+* *Command*
-- Event
+* *Event*

-In addition to the building blocks we have the domain logic in the InventoryItem class and the events and commands in the domain package.
+In addition to the building blocks, we have the domain logic in the InventoryItem class and the events and commands in the domain package.

-The infrastructure package contains the implementations of the building blocks for the persistence, the event store and the event bus.
+The infrastructure package contains the implementations of the building blocks for persistence, the event store and the event bus.
-You can also find the InventoryItemController in the infrastructure package, which is responsible for handling the API calls from the frontend application.
+The infrastructure package also contains the *InventoryItemController*, which is responsible for processing the API calls from the front-end application.

-The application package contains the CommandHandler.
+The application package contains the *CommandHandler* class.
-The ReadModels and the Projections are located in the readmodel package.
+The read models and the projections are located in the readmodel package.

 ```
 cqrs-es